dave1010/Asdfghjkl/README.md

 This repository currently contains a scaffolded macOS overlay app described in `PLAN.md`.
 The Swift Package builds a headless skeleton of the input, overlay, and action layers so we can iterate on the logic before attaching real AppKit windows and event taps.
+The overlay controller can now drive an injected click handler and keep a zoom controller in sync with the current target rectangle, making it easier to plug UI rendering into the existing state machine.

 ## Building and testing